rust-lang/book/nostarch/chapter18.md

 `Some`, the `Some(x)` pattern will not match.

-Function parameters, `let` statements, and `for` loops can only accept irrefutable patterns, because the program cannot do anything meaningful when values don’t match.
-The `if let` and `while let` expressions accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because by definition they’re intended to handle possible
-failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.
+Function parameters, `let` statements, and `for` loops can only accept irrefutable patterns because the program cannot do anything meaningful when values don’t match.
+The `if let` and `while let` expressions accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because, by definition, they’re intended to handle possible failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.

 In general, you shouldn’t have to worry about the distinction between refutable and irrefutable patterns; however, you do need to be familiar with the concept